The Reality of Rehabilitation: Why 3 Months Are Not Enough

 How Can You Truly Help?

-What the recovering brain urgently needs is a stable environment, as this facilitates neurochemical reorganization and drastically reduces relapses.
+What the recovering brain urgently needs is a stable environment.
+This stability facilitates neurochemical reorganization and drastically reduces relapses.
 The healthiest stance a family member can take is summarized in this premise: "I will not abandon you, and I will not rescue you."

-External Supporting Fact: Studies from the Substance Abuse and Mental Health Services Administration (SAMHSA) confirm that when families set healthy boundaries and participate in joint therapies, treatment dropout rates decrease significantly and the chances of long-term abstinence increase.
+External Supporting Fact: Studies from the Substance Abuse and Mental Health Services Administration (SAMHSA) confirm that when families set healthy boundaries and participate in joint therapies, treatment dropout rates decrease significantly.
+The chances of long-term abstinence increase as well.

-To provide proper support, families must untangle their own distorted thoughts, reduce impulsive reactions, speak with simple and consistent messages, and above all, trust the rehabilitation process while respecting the time needed for healing.
+To provide proper support, families must untangle their own distorted thoughts.
+They should reduce impulsive reactions and speak with simple, consistent messages.
+Above all, they must trust the rehabilitation process while respecting the time needed for healing.

 Comments